Our Pharmaceutical Medicine Programme has proven to be the perfect springboards to fulfilling, life-changing careers.

 Marie joined the programme after completing internship and a PhD within neuroscience.
 After the programme, she now works as an International Medical Manager in Global Development, Obesity.

 Cecilie joined the programme after several years of clinical experience within anaesthesiology, and after having completed a two-year research fellowship within inflammation and endotheliopathy at Harvard/MGH.
-Cecilie now works as a Global Medical Advisor in the Medical Affairs Obesity team and she is also the manager of the PMP.
+Cecilie now works as a Global Medical Advisor in the Medical Affairs Obesity team.

 Sarah has decided to pursue an adventure with her family and will be travelling for the next year to come.